cal-poly-dxhub/trusted-search-aoss/README.md

 # Important Security Note
 This needs a strong rewrite of CDK to reduce permission scopes.
 This is for rapid development prototyping only.

+# Notes regarding AOSS
+Amazon OpenSearch Service>Serverless: Dashboard

+1) Can set OU max to 2 index/2 search for prototyping purposes
+2) To use dashboard, go to Data access policies>articles-policy and add your console role to the principals

 # CDK Setup & Deploy